sadok23/Internship_docs/semaphore.md

 - Docker and Docker Compose installed
 - A Proxmox host accessible on your network
-- Your playbooks stored in a GitHub repository
+- Your playbooks stored in a GitLab repository

 ---